cylc/cylc-admin/docs/proposal-spawn-on-d.md

 If `A` fails it will [spawn](#spawn-on-task-completion) `C` as waiting.
 Both `A` and `C` will remain in the pool after `B` completes (`A` because its failure was not handled, and `C` because its parents did not all finish).
-Then if the user retriggers `A` and it succeeds, `C` can run becuase it remembers that `B` finished.
+Then if the user retriggers `A` and it succeeds, `C` can run because it remembers that `B` finished.
 If we did not keep `A` and `C` in the pool, the user could still retrigger `A`, but its success would respawn `C` which would not remember that `B` had finished in "the previous flow".
 So the proposed implementation